Japan Pulp and Paper Company Limited

 • Calculated in accordance with the standards of the GHG Protocol.
 The coefficients used for calculations are based on Japan’s Act on Promotion of Global Warming Countermeasures.

-• Scope 1 and 2 GHG emissions have been refined and recalculated retroactively to 2019.
+• Scope 1 and 2 GHG emissions have been recalculated retroactively to fiscal 2019 due to business acquisitions, etc.

-• Third-party verification of Scope 1 and 2 GHG emissions (parent company) for FY2021, FY2022, and FY2023 has been conducted by the Japan Management Association GHG Certification Center.
+• Third-party verification of Scope 1 and 2 GHG emissions for fiscal 2021 to 2023 and of Scope 3 for fiscal 2023 (parent company) has been conducted by the Japan Management Association GHG Certification Center.

 Scope 3 Breakdown (Consolidated)